 Youth Code Jam – Technology and Children’s Future, led by Kevin Wooton, BGen (ret.), USAF, parent, and Youth Code Jam board member

 — SWISD Academics (@swisd_academics) April 13, 2018

 See our new toolkits for school districts on ESSA requirements for parent involvement

-IDRA is an independent, non-profit organization that is dedicated to assuring educational opportunity for every child.
-Sponsoring IDRA projects for this event in 2018:
+The Intercultural Development Research Association is an independent, non-profit organization.
+Our mission is to achieve equal educational opportunity for every child through strong public schools that prepare all students to access and succeed in college.
+Sponsoring IDRA projects for this event in 2020: